 Though the world around glistened in its refracted refinery, I began to experience a troubling discomfort in my nether-regions as I made a 180 and headed for home.
 In those halcyon days before the advent of high-tech winter wear, we met the winter in layers, often bundling four or five deep while (immodestly) donning pantyhose beneath nylon sweats on the seriously cold days.
-But I hadn’t anticipated the sudden dip in temperature, and was not so cozily contained.
+But I hadn’t anticipated the sudden dip in temperature and was not so cozily contained.

 WHAT, LIKE LAUNDRY?

-“Whataya mean, like laundry?”
+“Whataya mean, like laundry?” she queried.

 “Nooooo.
 Like when a man goes swimming…afterwards…”